-- The week's lessons for EWRT 1A and LART 250 will be posted in "Modules" by 10 p.m. on Wednesdays, with exception. - The work for EWRT 1A and LART 250 for that week must be completed according to the due dates on Canvas.
+- The week's lessons for EWRT 1A will be posted in "Modules" on Wednesdays by 10:00 p.m., with exception. - The work for that week must be completed by 10 p.m. the following Wednesday.

-Instructor: Dr. Alexis Cattivera (cattiveraalexis@fhda.edu) Online office hours (via Canvas Messages): Tuesdays 9:00-11:00 and in-person by appointment
+Instructor: Dr. Alexis Cattivera (cattiveraalexis@fhda.edu) Online office hours (via Canvas Messages): Tuesdays 9:00-10:00 and by appointment